-Note: As of October 2017, Vitekta (i.e., EVG as a single-entity formulation) is no longer available
+Note: As of October 2017, the single-drug formulation of EVG (Vitekta) is no longer available.

 Insufficient data to assess for teratogenicity in humans.
 No evidence of teratogenicity in rats or rabbits.

-EVG/COBI is not recommended for initial use in pregnancy.
-For women who become pregnant while taking EVG/COBI, consider switching to a more effective, recommended regimen.
-If an EVG/COBI regimen is continued, doses should not be administered within 2 hours of ingestion of any preparation containing minerals such as iron or calcium, including prenatal vitamins.
+EVG/c is not recommended for use in pregnancy.
+For women who become pregnant while taking EVG/c, consider switching to a more effective, recommended regimen.
+If a woman continues taking a regimen that contains EVG/c, doses should be administered with a meal and should not be administered within 2 hours of ingesting any preparation that contains minerals such as iron or calcium, including prenatal vitamins.

-Key to Acronyms: COBI = cobicistat; EFV = efavirenz; EVG = elvitegravir; EVG/c = elvitegravir/cobicistat; FDC= fixed-dose combination; FTC = emtricitabine PK = pharmacokinetic; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate; TDM = therapeutic drug monitoring; WHO = World Health Organization
+Key to Acronyms: ARV= antiretroviral; COBI = cobicistat; EVG = elvitegravir; EVG/c = elvitegravir/cobicistat; FDC= fixed-dose combination; FTC = emtricitabine PK = pharmacokinetic; TAF = tenofovir alafenamide; TDF = tenofovir disoproxil fumarate

 - Colbers A, Schalkwijk S, Konopnicki D, Rockstroh J, Burger D. Elvitegravir pharmacokinetics during pregnancy and postpartum.
 Abstract 17.
-Presented at: 19th International Workshop on Clinical Pharmacology of Antiviral Therapy.
+Presented at:19th International Workshop on Clinical Pharmacology of Antiviral Therapy.
 2018.
-Baltimore, Maryland.
+Baltimore, MD.
 Available at: http://www.natap.org/2018/Pharm/Pharm_11.htm.